Coderx202/Bareinfo/README.md

 ## Unstable and beta version
-The Unstable/Beta version of 1.2 is not available eyet
+The Unstable/Beta version of 1.2 is not available yet